 At the beginning of the assessment process, each IPCC Working Group sets cut-off dates by which time literature has to be accepted for publication by scientific journals, if it is to be included in the current assessment.
 Cut-off dates ensure the assessment is as up to date as is practical while ensuring that author teams have sufficient time to fully evaluate all literature included in the assessment.
-For AR5 the cut-off dates were set so that literature has to be accepted for publication approximately two-three months before completion of the final draft.
+For the Sixth Assessment Report the cut-off dates were set so that literature has to be accepted for publication approximately one-three months before completion of the final draft.